 In this video a patients’ hand receives vibro-tactile stimulations while the ECoG is recorded and analyzed.
 The EP scope shows the evoked potentials coming from the ECoG signal and the phase reversal between the sensory and motor cortex which defines the central sulcus.
 Of special importance is that just a few stimuli are needed to produce the result because the noise floor of the equipment is very small because of the high oversampling technique done in the g.HIamp.

 In this video g.HIsys is used to monitor an epilepsy patient with ECoG implants.
 The left scope shows the raw ECoG data recorded and the right scope show the high-gamma filtered ECoG.
 After a few seconds a seizure starts to spread out from the middle of the brain to all the recording sites.
 The bubble scope is use to show significant changes of activity and it shows very nicely the propagation of the seizure in real-time.

 g.HISYS BLOCK LIBRARY

 g.HIsys comes with specialized blocks for biosignal analysis that are needed in many real-time experiments.
-The library contains blocks for plotting data, pre-processing (source derivation, Notch filter, bandpass filter), transformation (pre-post trigger, cut samples, select channels), feature extraction (on-line averaging, ERD online, online FFT, Pre/Post PSD, spectrogram, significance analysis), output signals through muscle activity (spasticity control, EOG selection, EMG selection) and a binary decoder.
+The library contains blocks for plotting data, pre-processing (source derivation, Notch filter, cascading Notch filter, bandpass filter), transformation (Trigger, Cut Samples, Select Channels), feature extraction (Moving Average, ERD, FFT, Pre/Post PSD, Spectrogram, Significance Analysis), output signals through muscle activity (Spasticity Control, EOG Selection, EMG Selection Threshold) and a Binary Decoder.

-The source derivation, notch filter, EEG/ECG BW filter and BP BW filter blocks allow you to remove artifacts from the data or to extract certain components.
+The source derivation, notch filter, cascading notch filter, EEG/ECG BW filter and BP BW filter blocks allow you to remove artifacts from the data or to extract certain components.

 Examples contains many ready-to-go Simulink models.